EpsilonSolutions/netscaler-command-reference/docs/cs/cs-policylabel/cs-policylabel.md

 ##Arguments

 <b>labelName</b>
-Name of the policy label to which to bind a content switching policy.
+Name of the label to invoke if the current policy rule evaluates to TRUE.

 <b>policyName</b>
 Name of the content switching policy to bind to the content switching policy label.